Avoiding bad steps in Frank Wolfe variants: An angle condition

+\end{lemma} The proof is straightforward and we defer it to the appendix. \\ Assume now that the method $\mathcal{A}$ used by Algorithm \ref{tab:1} satisfies the angle condition~\eqref{eq:ang_cond}.
+We say that the algorithm performs a \emph{full FW step} if

-We now prove a general linear convergence rate in the number of \textit{good steps}, i.e. the steps satisfying $\alpha_k = \bar{\alpha}_k$ or \eqref{eq:fullFWs}, under the assumption that the method $\A$ satisfies the angle condition \eqref{eq:ang_cond}, and the objective function $f$ in Problem \eqref{eq:mainpb} satisfies the KL inequality~\eqref{hp:klP}.
+In the following proposition, we prove a general linear convergence rate in the number of \textit{good steps}, i.e., the steps satisfying $\alpha_k = \bar{\alpha}_k$ or \eqref{eq:fullFWs}, under the assumption that the method $\Ab$ satisfies the angle condition \eqref{eq:ang_cond}, and that the KL inequality ~\eqref{hp:klP} holds for the objective function $f$ in Problem \eqref{eq:mainpb}.